-Since I don’t want my black thumb to kill off our new source of rhubarb delicious-ness, I’ve been reading up on how to plant and care for them.
+Since I don’t want my black thumb to kill off our new source of rhubarb delicious-ness, I’ve been reading up on tips and tricks for growing rhubarb.
 This is what I have learned so far.

-Rhubarb likes a well drained soil to prevent stem rot caused by too much moisture.
+- Rhubarb likes well-drained soil to prevent stem rot caused by too much moisture.

 Rhubarb plants get big!
 You may want to thin your crowns every 4-5 years if they are getting overcrowded.
 Carefully dig up the crown and then divide the crown into sections.
 You can then replant the thinned crown sections and they will grow into new plants.

 If flowering seed stalks develop, cut them as soon as you see them.
-Leaving them attached will reduce the amount of usable stalks the plant will produce.
+Leaving them attached will reduce the number of usable stalks the plant will produce.

 You do have to be a little bit patient when you are growing rhubarb, but it will pay off in the end.
 Don’t harvest any stalks the first year after planting.
 Just let the plant become established.
 The second year, harvest no more than 3-4 stalks at a time.
 After the second year, harvest as much as you would like.
 You’ll likely end up with so much rhubarb that you will need to share with friends.

-When you are harvesting your rhubarb, choose stems that are about 12-18 inches long and reddish in color.
+When you are harvesting your rhubarb, choose stems that are at least 12-18 inches long and reddish in color.
 Grab the stalk near the base and pull it up, twisting as you pull.
-If you can’t snap the stem this way, you can use a sharp knife near the base of the stalk.
+Remember to cut off the leaves and discard them safely.

-To promote growth the next growing season, don’t harvest all the leaf stalks.
+To promote growth in the next growing season, don’t harvest all the leaf stalks.